scikit-hep/awkward-0.x/README.rst

     all_r = sqrt(all_x**2 + all_y**2)

 Not only is the latter easier to read, it's hundreds of times faster than the for loop (and provides opportunities for hidden vectorization and parallelization).
 However, the Numpy abstraction stops at rectangular arrays of numbers or character strings.
-While it's possible to put ...

-TODO!
+While it's possible to put arbitrary Python data in a Numpy array, Numpy's ``dtype=object`` is essentially a fixed-length list: data are not contiguous in memory and operations are not vectorized.

-awkward-array is a pure Python+Numpy library for manipulating complex data structures as you would Numpy arrays.
+Awkward-array is a pure Python+Numpy library for manipulating complex data structures as you would Numpy arrays.
 Even if your data structures

-* contain variable-length lists (jagged or ragged),
+* contain variable-length lists (jagged/ragged),
 * are deeply nested (record structure),
 * have different data types in the same list (heterogeneous),
 * are masked, bit-masked, or index-mapped (nullable),